hirokim-vm/tko-workshop-example/workshop/content/exercises/02-tmc-demo.md

 - Enter "__gke sandbox__" in the field `Description (optional)`.
 - Click `Next`.
 - Click `Next`.
-- Copy the command and run it in terminal 2.
+- Copy the command and run it in the context of `gke-uswest1-test`.

 ```
 # sample command